Derity/no_regex/README.md

 - `is_zip_code?` - Check if string is a valid ZIP code
 - `is_hex_color?` - Check if string is a valid hex color
 - `is_username?` - Check if string is a valid username (letters, numbers, _, -)
-- `is_decimal?` - Check if string is a decimal number
-- `is_integer?` - Check if string is an integer
 - `is_positive_number?` - Check if string is a positive number
 - `is_uuid?` - Check if string is a valid UUID
 - `is_credit_card?` - Check if string is a valid credit card number